jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day07/README.md

 ...............  |.|.|.|.|.|||.|
                  1 2 A B B 211 1
 ```
-Levels 2 and 3 are where I had my key insight, and the other levels confirming what I discovered.
-On level 2, the  outermost beams are split off into two beams, one going to the outside and the other going to the inside.
-The beams going to the inside go through the same space in the manifold.
-Therefore, in that space, there are two paths.
-The outside beams still only trace a single path through the manifold.
+Levels 2 and 3 are where I had my key insight, and the other levels provided additional confirmation of what I discovered.
+On level 2, the two beams coming in are split resulting in four beams.
+With each of the splits, one beam moves to the outside while the other moves toward the inside of the manifold.

+The beams on the outside are still part of one path.
+However, the beams going inside pass through the same space and essentially combine into a single beam.
+We can think of this as being part of multiple paths through the same space.

 The same logic applies to level 3.
-The inside paths have the combination of beams from level 2 that are also going inside.
-The outside paths are still one.
+The inside paths are the combination of beams from upper levels that are moving through the same space.
+The outside paths are still part of only one possible path.

-This started to look a lot like Pascal's triangle:
+The thought occurred to me that this looked a lot like Pascal's triangle:
 ```text
      1
     1 1